 Before joining Elman Freiberg, David was a litigator for 18 years at Mintz Levin (including 11 years as a partner), a litigator at Cahill Gordon, and a law clerk to the Honorable Robert E. Cowen of the US Court of Appeals for the Third Circuit.
 He also serves in the New York Family Court Volunteer Attorney Program, and served as a Special Assistant District Attorney for New York County.

-- Defending major law firm in federal action alleging transactional legal malpractice with respect to the anti-dilution provisions of a venture-capital investment.
+Obtained summary judgment dismissing all claims against major law firm in federal action alleging transactional legal malpractice with respect to the anti-dilution provisions of a venture-capital investment.

 - New York University School of Law (J.D., New York University Law Review)

 - Columbia College (B.A., English Language and Literature / Letters)

 - New York

 - New Jersey

 - US District Court, Southern District of New York

 - US District Court, Eastern District of New York

 - US District Court, District of New Jersey